casper-network/docs-archive/theory/naive-blockchain.rst

 3. We setup Abstract Casper Consensus instance “relative to block **b**”, where consensus values are direct children of **b**.
 4. Any block **x** can be seen as a vote for some child of **b** only if **x** is a descendant of **b** in main-tree.
 So if **x** is not a descendant of **b**, we consider **x** as carrying empty vote.

-**Caution:** when defining the players of **b-game**, we exclude all equivocators as seen in the current protocol state.
+**Note:** when defining the players of **b-game**, we exclude all equivocators as seen in the current protocol state.
 This means that b-game is not “absolute”, it is rather depending on the current perspective on the blockchain that given validator has.
 Also, the collection of equivocators grows over time, which means that over time we may need to recalculate b-game, excluding more validators.
 This aspect plays crucial role in how **finalizers** work - see below the chapter on finalizers.

 Not all **b-games** tend to be equally important.
 What happens is the following pattern: